 Checking out – are we sowing the seeds of our own dementia?

 Checking out is something most of us spend a lot of time doing without even knowing we are doing it.
-So what is checking out and why is it so harmful for us?
+To fully grasp checking out it helps to understand presence first because in essence it is our presence that we are checking out from.
+In simple terms it is the being present state that we are avoiding.

-To understand checking out it helps to understand presence first because in essence it is our presence that we are checking out from.
-Presence is being completely with ourselves in what we are doing whilst we are doing it.
-The mind and the body are working together in union, so as Serge Benhayon puts it: what we are thinking we are doing and what we are doing we are thinking.
+Presence is being completely with ourselves in whatever it is that we are doing whilst we are doing it.
+The mind and the body are working together in union, so that what we are thinking is what we are actually doing, and what we are doing is what we are thinking about.
 In other words, no extraneous thoughts are coming in to distract us.

-For example, walking in presence, we are aware in our bodies of our every movement and of feeling our feet as they touch the ground and we are also aware of everything around us.
-If a thought comes in about something that happened yesterday or perhaps about a meeting next week, this triggers us to “check out” from that presence and therefore we no longer have the mind and the body working together as one..
+For example, when walking in presence, we are aware in our bodies of our every movement and of feeling our feet as they touch the ground.
+We are also aware of everything around us.
+If a thought comes in about something that happened yesterday or perhaps about a meeting next week, this triggers us to check out from that presence and therefore we no longer have the mind and the body working together in harmony as one.

-The Gentle Breath Meditation and Conscious Presence are the tools that will assist us with this.
-The Developing Conscious Presence Meditationa great place to start and learn more about conscious presence and how to incorporate it into our daily activities.
+However, from my own lived experience, I can state that it is very possible to come back from living in a predominantly checked out state and thereby reduce our chances of becoming another dementia statistic.
+The Gentle Breath Meditation and Conscious Presence are some of the key tools that assisted me with this.
+I found the Developing Conscious Presence Meditationa great place to start and learn more about conscious presence and how to incorporate it into my daily activities.